hexabyte8/macf/README.md

   - Raw format (no separators): `000000000000`
 - Supports single MAC address input or file-based input.
 - Outputs results to standard output or a specified file.
-- Logs invalid MAC addresses to an error file (optional).
 - Verbose mode for detailed output.

 ## Usage